Looking to go on Safari? We share where to go on Safari so that you can choose the best safari destination for you and enjoy your adventure.

 It’s a unique holiday

 Above all else, a safari vacation is a unique getaway.
 While lounging around a resort pool is appealing, it isn’t the most interesting of holidays.
 A safari experience, on the other hand, will leave you with stories to share for a lifetime.
+Plus, many destinations can be paired up with one of the many incredible African celebrations on offer on the continent.

 Best Safari travel destinations

-When looking at where to go on Safari, many will ask “where can I find the Big 5?”
+When looking at where to go on Safari, many will ask “Where can I find the Big 5?”
 But what exactly is the Big 5.
-The term came about in the 19th century when game hunters listed 5 of the most dangerous creatures to hunt on foot and these incredible animals are must-sees when going on safari; African elephant, African lion, Cape buffalo, leopard and rhinoceros.
+The term came about in the 19th century when game hunters listed 5 of the most dangerous creatures to hunt on foot and these incredible animals are must-sees when going on safari; African elephant, African lion, Cape buffalo, leopard, and rhinoceros.
 We share some of the best places to spot these animals and explore the best national parks for safaris in the world.

 Serengeti National Park, Tanzania